 Premium – Our premium paints are our most popular.
 They are made of very good raw materials – giving you a quality product designed specifically for natural grass that also performs much better than our competition.
 If you are looking for bright whites and vivid colors that last a long time, can be diluted, and are more in line with your budgeting needs, then our premium paints are perfect for you.
 Pioneer’s premium bulk natural turf paints are MAX and Brite Stripe.

 Ultra-Friendly – We are proud to have created the world’s first No-VOC (volatile organic compound) athletic field marking paints.
 Although all our natural turf paints are not harmful to the living plant, our ultra-friendly paints are for those customers who want to take it a step further and be even more environmentally conscious.
-As an added bonus, the United States Environmental Protection Agency has recognized our white and blue ultra-friendly paints with their “Safer Choice” designation because of the environmentally preferable raw materials used.
+As an added bonus, the United States Environmental Protection Agency has recognized our white ultra-friendly paint with their “Safer Choice” designation because of the environmentally preferable raw materials used.
 Our ultra-friendly paints are available as a super-premium GameDay Ultra-Friendly, premium quality Brite Stripe Ultra Friendly, and our unique bag –in-a-box StarLine Ultra-Friendly – designed specifically for our battery powered StarLiner striping machine.

 Aerosols – Pioneer offers three different aerosols in two different can sizes.
 Our top-of-the-line MAX Aerosol gives you the brightest whites and most brilliant colors of any athletic field marking aerosol in the industry.
 MAX aerosol is in our jumbo size can, giving you more paint per can.
 We also manufacture Quik Stipe, a premium aerosol in a standard size can that comes in 21 high-performance colors.
 If you are looking for a white paint that is similar to Quik Stipe but in our jumbo size can, we suggest purchasing PVIP.